-Alysa Ferguson, MS, RD, CDCES, Director of Diabetes Education at the Diabetes Education Center at St. Joseph Hospital (Bethpage, NY), shares what you need to know as well as helpful at-home tips for managing a healthy lifestyle.
+Alysa Ferguson, MS, RD, CDCES, Director of Diabetes Education at the Diabetes Education Center at St. Joseph Hospital (Bethpage, NY), shares helpful at-home tips for managing a healthy lifestyle.

-Type 1 diabetes is an autoimmune disease caused by a lack of insulin production.
-If you are diagnosed with type 1 diabetes, it means that your body is confusing the insulin-producing cells from the pancreas as foreign intruders.
+Type 1 diabetes is an autoimmune disease caused by insufficient insulin production.
+If you are diagnosed with type 1 diabetes, your body is confusing the insulin-producing cells from the pancreas as foreign intruders.
 Instead of utilizing those cells, your body attacks and destroys those cells.

 Insulin is a hormone that helps lower our blood sugar, which manages energy and fuel.
-If you have type 1 diabetes, you need to monitor your blood sugar levels throughout the day and inject insulin to help regulate your blood glucose.
+If you have type 1 diabetes, you must monitor your blood sugar levels throughout the day and inject insulin to help regulate your blood glucose.
 Without the help of insulin, blood sugar can build up in the bloodstream.
-Reach out to a diabetes educator who can help you with taking your insulin as instructed.
+Contact a diabetes educator who can help you take your insulin as instructed.

 Type 2 diabetes differs from type 1 diabetes in a few key ways.
 Most notably, type 2 diabetes isn’t an autoimmune disease.
 If you have type 2 diabetes, your pancreas still creates insulin.
 But your cells don’t respond correctly to it, which causes your pancreas to go into insulin production overdrive and your blood sugar to rise.

 It’s more common for adults to have type 2 diabetes; however, more children are diagnosed with type 2 diabetes.
 Contributing factors to type 2 diabetes in children under 18 include obesity and inactivity.

 Your risk of type 2 diabetes is higher if you:

 - Are overweight

 - Engage in little to no physical activity

 - Have a family history of Type 2 diabetes